den01-python-programming/exercise-guess-the-number/README.md

 # Exercise - Guess the number

-Implement a program in Python which guesses a random number that the computer has chosen.
+Implement a program in Python which allows a user to guess a random number that the computer has chosen.

 You might find the following helpful: